mtrunkat/bookmarklet/README.md

 ## Overview

 This bookmarklet can be simply used at any site.
-User can drag and drop Bootkmarklet button to his browser bar.
+User can drag and drop Bookmarklet button to his browser bar.

 ![alt text](./demo.jpg)